-Here, at Kubuntu we pride ourselves on being the "Friendly Computing" community!
+Here at Kubuntu, we pride ourselves on being a "Friendly Computing" community!

 Our aim is to provide a robust, high quality, desktop computing experience based upon the KDE Software Compilation installed as a distribution flavour of the "Ubuntu" GNU/Linux operating system.

 Interested in becoming a Kubuntu member?
-Then the following resources will help
+Then the following resources should help you with this:

-We're really proud of our user documentation which you view here our aim is provide amazing documentation.
-If you're interested in working on our documentation, then the following resources will be useful.
+We're really proud of our user documentation!
+You can read it here.
+We seek to provide amazing documentation for you.
+If you're interested in working on our documentation, then the following resources should be useful:

 Do you like installing and experimenting with the latest and greatest software?
 Want to see what's coming up in future releases, and be ahead of the curve?
 Then jump right in and start testing.
 And, because Kubuntu is part of the KDE community, this testing will benefit both Kubuntu as well as upstream KDE Plasma, Frameworks, and applications, which are used by many other distributions too.

-The why not become one of the "Kubuntu Bugs" team
+Then why not become part of the "Kubuntu Bugs" team:

 Perhaps you're destined to be a Kubuntu Ninja.
 Our packagers are revered, respected and greatly valued in our community.
 Imagine how you'll feel knowing that millions of people around the globe are using software that you built and packaged.
-Check out these pages to get started, and remember we're on hand in #kubuntu-devel on irc.freenode.net and on the kubuntu-devel mailing list to help and support you.
+Check out these pages to get started, and remember: we're available on #kubuntu-devel on irc.libera.chat and on the kubuntu-devel mailing list to help and support you!

 - Kubuntu/Packaging/L10nOperatorGuide Language Localization